-The University of Glasgow (UofG) values students' views on the running of the courses.
+The University of Glasgow values students' views on the running of the courses.
 Within the School of Physics and Astronomy we hold two staff-student liaison committee meetings (one per semester).
 We invite MSc students to nominate themselves by emailing the MSc Convenor before the end of the second week of teaching in Semester 1 to represent the Physics and Astronomy taught postgraduate students at these meetings.
-There are normally two representatives at these meetings: one for the SIS programme (as this also involves student issues during the semester at University of Edinburgh), and one for the other, purely UofG programmes.
-If more than one student volunteers for each post, an election will be held.
+There will be one representative at these meetings.
+If more than one student volunteers, we will hold an election.